alphagov/govuk-design-guide/docs/patterns/*pattern-documentation-template.md

     # Both title and link are REQUIRED in order for this information to be displayed on the page.
     title: #Delete this comment before entering the name of the component used within this pattern.
     link: #Delete this comment before entering the URL of the documentation for said component.
+    external: #Set "external" to "true" if the link is outside the Publishing Design Guide.
+Set "external" to "false" if the link is within the Publishing Design Guide

 # Evidence and insights for this pattern
 # List out all past documentation/supporting material with regards to or realted to this pattern.
 It can include (1) past design documentation, (2) research findings, and (3) presentations.